It’s starting to be said that, “sitting is the new silent killer”. Since the beginning of COVID-19, I’ve been sitting more than ever!

 #10: Eat the rainbow.
 Eat at least one fruit or vegetable of every color every day.
 Colored fruits and vegetables increase antioxidants (to avoid toxic stress) and decrease inflammation.

-If you’re not sure how sitting might be affecting you on the inside, consider a New Client Consultation at FLOURISH.
-We offer many specialty labs that will look at your blood glucose and cholesterol levels in more depth than traditional labs, check inflammatory markers, assess your cortisol levels to determine stress, and more….
+If you’re not sure how sitting might be affecting you on the inside, consider a New Client Consultation with me, Jen Owen, N.P., here at my Portland, Oregon Integrative Medicine clinic.
+I offer many specialty labs that will look at your blood glucose and cholesterol levels in more depth than traditional labs, check inflammatory markers, assess your cortisol levels to determine stress, and more….

-Please share widely with your friends and family who also sit too much!
+Please share widely with your friends and family who also find themselves sitting too much.